 Creating dashboards that resonate with your users can be a challenge.
 Too often, teams create dashboards that create a negative user experience, lacks business value, and that does not have alignment between users and stakeholders.
 Wireframing dashboards is quickly becoming the optimal method to address these problems.
 The largest consulting firms in the world use these processes to make sure their dashboards will be valuable, actionable and insightful before development starts and on future iterations of their dashboards.

-By taking a practical approach to enterprise dashboard design, you can ensure your dashboards bring value to the business and allow actionable insights for the users.
-Through a tried and tested process that consists of user/stakeholder interviews, workshops, design and data visualization best practices, the resulting dashboard is one that meets the goals of the business while supporting the users.
+By taking a practical approach to enterprise dashboard design, you can ensure your dashboards bring value to your organization and deliver actionable insights for your users.
+Through a tried and tested process that consists of user/stakeholder interviews, workshops, and design and data visualization best practices, we can help you create a dashboard that meets your goals.

-We’ve taken the guesswork out of how to layout the enterprise dashboard.
-Our dashboard template is based on the solid foundation hundreds of real-world operational dashboards.
-It provides the canvas to tell stories with your data.
+We’ve taken the guesswork out of how to lay out an enterprise dashboard.
+Our dashboard template is based on the solid foundation of hundreds of successful dashboards.
+Our template provides the canvas for you to tell stories with your data.

-The important part of your dashboard is the information that you learn and action on – not the technology you’re using.
-That’s why we’ve made sure the outputs of the process can be easily replicated in all the main dashboard tools including Tableau, Qlik and Power BI.
+The most important part of your dashboard is the information it gives you – not the technology it's run on.
+That’s why our process works with a variety of tools, including Tableau, Qlik and Power BI.